Flexible Office Space Southbank

 The property recently underwent an exceptional refurbishment project to...
 More info

-This hub offers a range of stylish, contemporary office space, coworking space, hot desks and meeting rooms at New Kings Beam House, 22 Upper Ground, South Bank, London SE1 9PD.
-Shared workspace is at your disposal, offering the self employed a wide variety of possibilities for networking in a warm and friendly entrepreneurial setting, while at the same time exclusive private office suites deliver more conventional business accommodation...
+This hub offers a range of stylish, contemporary office space in London, as well as coworking space, hot desks and meeting rooms at New Kings Beam House, 22 Upper Ground, South Bank, London SE1 9PD.
+Shared workspace is at your disposal, offering the self employed a wide variety of possibilities for networking in a warm and friendly entrepreneurial setting.
+While exclusive private suites deliver more conventional business accommodation...
 More info

 Rent Private & Shared Offices